ruialmeida51/lumbridge-android/README.md

-# Loom (Previously Lumbridge) - Android Financial App
+# Loom (Previously Lumbridge) - Android Day-to-Day App

 Loom is a simple financial app built for Android using and learning Jetpack Compose.
 It was created as a passion project to help manage day-to-day tasks and is open-source just for the love of the game, but eventually grew to a more solid piece.
 If you're interested, feel free to use it, improve it, or fork it!